 4. Promotions Capitalizing on Coupon Fever

-The Forrester study above found that email was by far the most popular way for people to receive coupons.
-Once they get them, they're used online, over the phone, or in stores.
-So make sure that your offers are shopping-channel neutral and that it's as easy for a customer to buy online as it is for them to purchase the coupon in your office or over the phone.
+The Forrester study also found that email was by far the most popular way for people to receive coupons.
+Once they get them, the coupons are used online, over the phone, or in stores.
+So make sure your offers are shopping-channel neutral and that it’s as easy for a customer to buy online as it is for them to purchase the coupon in your office or over the phone.

 5. Promotions Simulating Scarcity

 It’s known that the perception or reality of scarcity increases the perception of value.
 A famous experiment asked folks to rate the value of 12 identical cookies where 10 were placed in one jar and 2 in the other.
 The cookies in the “2” jar were given values significantly higher than the ones in the “10” jar.
 The explanation for why this happens is that shoppers with incomplete information think that if the supply of something is limited, it’s because other shoppers with more information snapped it up first.
 MassageBook practice management software’s promotion feature cleverly offers practice owners the ability to limit the quantity available to take advantage of this psychological trigger.